Shargrove09/project-phoenix/README.md

 # Project Phoenix

-This project allows users to search for any anime/manga that exists on MyAnimeList and see all the available information on each entry.
+This project allows users to search for any anime/manga that exists on MyAnimeList (MAL) and see all the available information on each entry.
 Users are able to view their friends most recent activity/entries.
 In the future a calendar will be availble to view simulcasts to keep up with currently airing shows.

+## Current Functionality
+- Search Anime
+- Search Manga
+- Anime statistics (Score, title, airing status, popularity, rank and link to MAL entry)
+- Lookup users on MAL via username

+## Planned Functionality
+- Users log-in
+- Recommend shows based on users log in
+- Calendar feature to view simulcasts dates

 ## Technologies Used
 - Project Phoenix utilizes [Jikan](https://jikan.moe/) API (an unofficial API for MyAnimeList).